LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 *Note:*

 - The official Radioddity CPS PC software is not compatible with the firmware, and the **OpenGD77 CPS** must be used instead.
 This can be downloaded from the link show in [section 1.1](#download-links-and-other-resources) of this guide.
-This CPS must also be used for the Baofeng DM-1801
+This CPS must also be used for the Baofeng DM-1801 and all other supported radios

 ### Transferring data to Radio